 Johan Neeskens could create space and also make a brilliant tackle with the same precision.
 He was a tireless runner yet had an elegant technique.
 He could deliver an impeccable pass and also pressurize opponents with the same ease.
 Before Johan Neeskens, the footballing fraternity had never seen a complete player like him.
 Few players could ever be as complete as Neeskens.
 According to his teammates Johan Neeskens was worth “two men” in midfield.
 He was the orchestrator of the opera that Cruyff orchestrated so beautifully.

-Around the same period, the Americans were taking a keen interest on the game which eventually saw Neeskens earn lucrative move to the famous New York Cosmos.
+Around the same period, the Americans were taking a keen interest on the game which eventually saw Neeskens earn a lucrative move to the famous New York Cosmos.
 He went on to spend 5 years in the United States but his time in the country was filled with problems related to substance abuse and gambling.
 Alcohol, cocaine and gambling took a significant part of his career.
-However he returned back to homeland in 1984.
-However this was the last significant move of his career as his playing career beckoned to end.
+However, he returned back to homeland in 1984.
+This was the last significant move of his career as his playing career beckoned to an end.

 However, individually both the World Cups brought the best out of Neeskens.
 While Cruyff led the Oranje in the 1974 World Cup, it was Neeskens who knitted the team together and made them tick as a unit.
 His boundless running, brilliant tackling and an innate ability to create space for Cruyff ensured Neeskens made his mark in the World Cup.
 He went on to score 5 goals, scoring twice against Bulgaria, once against East Germany, once against Brazil(semi-final) and one in the final against West Germany which the Dutch went on to lose 2-1.